microsoft/WindowsProtocolTestSuites/README.md

 ## Prerequisites
 The Test Suites are developed and must be installed on a Windows platform.
 You should install the following list of software in order to build Test Suites from source code.
+You can use the script in **InstallPrerequisites** folder to automatically download and install these software.

+* .NET Framework 3.5
 * .Net framework 4.0 or higher
 * [Wix toolset](http://wixtoolset.org/) v3.7 or higher
 * [Visual Studio](https://www.microsoft.com/en-us/download/details.aspx?id=30682) or [Visual Studio Agent](https://www.microsoft.com/en-us/download/details.aspx?id=38186), version 2012 or higher